 What is Shipwire?

 Founded in 2006, Shipwire operates a robust cloud-based software platform designed to empower brands and online retailers with efficient order fulfillment management.
-By seamlessly integrating with a network of fulfillment centers, shipping tools, and leading ecommerce platforms, Shipwire positions itself at the vanguard of cloud logistics.
-The company's technology consulting and business services focus on streamlining supply chain operations through advanced digital solutions, catering to both B2B and B2C markets across North America and the Asia Pacific regions.
-Its platform allows users to manage their entire logistics network from any device, anywhere, highlighting its commitment to accessible and powerful supply chain control.
+The platform serves as a central hub, integrating seamlessly with a wide array of fulfillment centers, shipping tools, web services, and developer resources.
+By connecting with leading ecommerce platforms, Shipwire positions itself at the vanguard of cloud logistics, offering applications that grant users granular control over their logistics networks from any device, anywhere.
+The company caters to both B2B and B2C markets, with a significant presence across North America and the Asia Pacific regions, specializing in technology consulting and business services to optimize supply chain operations through advanced digital solutions.

 How much funding has Shipwire raised?